 Why Proper Disposal Matters

-These devices contain materials that, if not handled correctly, can harm ecosystems.
-For instance:
+These devices contain materials that can harm ecosystems if not handled properly.
+For example:

 By understanding and adopting responsible disposal practices, you can: